vazome/vazome.tech/content/Data Engineering/Databases/SQL.md

 They can be materialized and non-materialized, meaning whether it stores the resulting data on disk or not.
-`CREATE MATERIALIZED VIEW top_15 AS` and to refresh them `REFRESH MATERIALIZED VIEW` There is no SQL command to create an auto-refreshing views in PGSQL, but can be accomplished via [[CRON jobs]].
+`CREATE MATERIALIZED VIEW top_15 AS` and to refresh them `REFRESH MATERIALIZED VIEW` There is no SQL command to create an auto-refreshing views in PGSQL, but can be accomplished via [[CRON Scheduler]].
 Materialized views have more dependency implications since if original view is updated earlier than materialized view then it's output is out-of-date.

 Nowadays there are tools that use DAG, like in [[Apache Spark#DAG and how it works]] and pipeline schedulers, Like Apache Airflow or Luigi to track dependencies of views.
 ## SQL Permission control